elastic/kibana/src/core/MIGRATION.md

 ##### Accessing plugin services

 In server-side code of legacy plugins, you once again use the hapi `server` object to access functionality that was exposed by other plugins.
-In new plugins, you access the exposed functionality in a similar way but on the second argument to `start` that is dedicated only to injecting plugin capabilities.
+In new plugins, you access the exposed functionality in a similar way but on the second argument to `setup` that is dedicated only to injecting plugin capabilities.

 ```ts
 // before